April 5th 2018

 When you're sourcing bricks for a project, there are several factors that you need to consider;

-Size: Brick sizes have changed significantly across different time periods in the UK, with imperial brick sizes used until recently (imperial brick size is 228 x 110 x 68+ mm).
+Size: Brick sizes have changed significantly across different periods in the UK, with imperial brick sizes used until recently (imperial brick size is 228 x 110 x 68+ mm).
 The metric system was adopted in 1965 (metric brick size is 215 x 102.5 x 65mm) and is now the standard.
 While metric bricks can be incorporated into an existing imperial masonry structure by increasing the mortar joint bed, it is always best to source the original brick size to ensure consistency and a better visual finish.